nelsonjchen/docker-quick-llama/README.md

 Make sure you have accounts on vast.ai or runpod.io or similar, and have some money loaded on them.

-Specify this image and target a host and GPU that is at least a 3080 or above with CUDA 12.
+Specify the `ghcr.io/nelsonjchen/docker-quick-llama:nightly`, 50GB of space, and target a host and GPU that is at least a 3080 or above with CUDA 12.

+One template to use might be this: https://console.vast.ai/?ref_id=46153&template_id=b785ef1aede88b85cf8dd818503d2778

 In the built environment, login and install the weights accordingly to the guide.
 You can download weights with `curl -L -O` as well.
 Alternatively you can use aria2c to torrent alternative sources for the weights.